 - If the air conditioning or fan is being used, make sure to have it cleaned also

 Cleaning of Gyms and Lockers

 Give the same attention to cleaning gyms and locker areas.
-Focus on cleaning and sanitising from ceiling to floor.
+Focus on Commercial Cleaning Services Sydney and sanitising from ceiling to floor.